Sewer Line Replacement

 2. First Option: Tunneling

+The first option is a complete overhaul and replacement of your sewer line.
+This usually involves tunneling, which is the process of excavating the lines underneath your home and doing a full replacement.
 Tunneling is extremely expensive and also very hazardous to your home and plumbing workers due to collapsing soil and the potential for foundation shifts or cracks.
 It should generally be avoided except in the most extreme cases.

 3. Second Option: Spot Replacement

 A slightly less-invasive method is to replace sections of the pipe as needed.
 Generally, the plumber will run a camera through your sewer lines to determine areas that need replacement.
+Those areas can then be excavated through the floor.
+While not great for your flooring, it is still far less invasive and safer than tunneling.

 4. Third Option: Trenchless Pipe

 Finally, there is pipelining, or trenchless pipe.
 Pipelining is a no-dig, no-demolition solution.
 Your plumber will feed new PVC tubing throughout your existing sewer line.
 This tubing acts as a liner within the old pipes.
+The space between the old pipes and the liner is filled with a waterproof epoxy sealant.
+Pipelining has been shown to match or even improve the original flow capacity, despite a technically smaller pipe.

 5. Permits